France's Iliad challenges Sprint for control of T-Mobile

 Iliad, which has shaken up the French mobile and broadband market in the past decade with its cheap, pared-down subscriber plans, bid $15 billion in cash for 56.6 percent of T-Mobile US at $33 per share, it said in a statement on Thursday.

-The Paris-based company said its offer for the fourth-largest U.S. carrier values all of T-Mobile at $36.20 per share, a premium of 42 percent over the pre-announcement share price.
+The Paris-based company said its offer for the fourth-largest U.S. carrier values all of T-Mobile at $36.20 per share, a premium of 42 percent to the pre-announcement share price, once expected cost savings of $10 billion were taken into account.

-Deutsche Telekom and Sprint declined to comment, and a representative for Softbank could not be reached.
+Deutsche Telekom and Sprint declined to comment.
+A spokesman for Softbank in Tokyo also declined to comment.

-Despite Iliad’s lower offer, a person close to the French company said founder Xavier Niel believes he has a strong card to play because his bid would not face the antitrust scrutiny that confronts Sprint in trying to merge the third and fourth-biggest U.S. mobile operators.
+Despite Iliad’s lower offer, three people close to the French company said founder Xavier Niel believes he has a strong card to play because his bid would not face the antitrust scrutiny that confronts Sprint in trying to merge the third and fourth-biggest U.S. mobile operators.

 “SoftBank has been told in many very clear coded words that the Department of Justice and the FCC would probably not approve the acquisition,” said Reed Hundt, a former chairman of the U.S. Federal Communications Commission.
 “There’s no question to me that the FCC would say ‘bienvenue’” to the proposed Iliad deal.